 It’s not an accident.
 This is planned.
 It’s so common that you can find blog posts such as 5 Tactics for Content Creators to Increase Content Consumption.

 So, this is nothing new.
 In fact, you’re probably rolling your eyes at how lame this post is becoming, so let’s speed things up.

 This is commonplace, but only on blogs.
 If your blog is used as part of an inbound strategy to drive traffic to your site, thats great, but only if some of that traffic is going from blog to product/services.
 So what happens when they click the internal link on your site and go to those pages?
 Are you dropping the content monsters into the rabbit hole?

 Fix the Sitemap First

-The real value of having a detailed sitemap goes back to the montra garbage in, garbage out.
-If we start with a half thought out sitemap, we will move into half thought out wireframes, a half thought out design, and the final output is garbage.
+The real value of having a detailed sitemap goes back to the mantra, “garbage in, garbage out.”
+If we start with a half thought-out sitemap, we will move into half thought-out wireframes, a half thought-out design, and the final output is garbage.

 If you give the user a better experience they are more likely to do business with you.
 From a marketing and user perspective model, getting this right up front will have an exponential impact on the final results of the site.
 So once again another cliche turns out to be capital T true: